 Q: What is the AIR Forum Virtual conference platform?

-A: All registered attendees will receive access to the AIR Forum Virtual conference platform, an online scheduling tool that contains information about all educational content presented at AIR Forum Virtual.
-The web-based program allows attendees to build their AIR Forum Virtual schedule, search for specific sessions, download presentation materials, and attend sessions.
+A: All registered attendees will receive access to the AIR Forum Virtual conference platform.
+The browser-based platform allows attendees to build their schedule, view and download presentations, access supporting materials, and attend networking activities.